NoireFedora/PizzaParlourAPI/README.md

 # Note
-This Python API is fully developed me and my partner @zhuruisy to fullfill the requirement of CSC301 Assignment 2 that to create an API for a virtual pizza parlour, based on some client requirements.
+This Python API is fully developed by me and my partner @zhuruisy to fullfill the requirement of CSC301 Assignment 2 that to create an API for a virtual pizza parlour, based on some client requirements.

 # A2-starter